Heet-kumbhani/product-slot-management/README.md

 # The Scolership rank

 The Scholarship Ranker program identifies the top 3 students based on their marks.
 It repeatedly scans the marks list, selects the highest score, and places it in the correct position using the Selection Sort technique.

+# The_lost_std

+The program uses Linear Search to find a student's name in an unsorted attendance register.
+It checks each name one by one until the student is found or the entire list has been searched.